dgarrs/RhizCom/Metagenome_analysis/README.md

 In addition, manually generated files "MAGS_info.txt" and "DESeq_KEGG_subset.txt" are provided.

+The file "Track_Reads.txt" contains the surviving reads dugring the multiple filtering and processing steps.

+The file "Contigs_stats.txt" contains the statistics of the coassembly.

 For plotting the nonpareil curves, the "samples_nonpareil.txt" file and the required .npo files are provided under nonpareil directory.

+The file "RAxML_bipartitions.MAG_FNAs" contains the generated phylogeny of MAGs.